 English skill required to start this project successfully is approximately 460 of TOEIC.
 In addition, students are strongly recommended to take subjects for acquiring practical English.
-Please keep in mind that your effort to acquire skills from now on is more important than your present skills.
-Even though you do not have confidence, but if you are willing to study hard from now on, you are the most welcomed to join this project.
+Keep in mind that your effort to acquire skills from now (from today!) is more important than your present skills.
+Even though you do not have confidence, but if you have a strong resolution to study hard from now on, you are the most welcomed to join this project.
 And students in PS major will automatically get registered in "Thai 初級 I,II,III" and "Thai 準中級 I,II,III."